Our Mission

 Cities have emerged as one possible refuge for pollinators.
 Not only do cities contain many kinds of habitat–gardens, parks, green roofs, restoration areas–but also interested and invested community members.
 In spring 2019, with support from the Tufts Green Fund, we founded the Tufts Pollinator Initiative (TPI) to conserve insect pollinators in urban Medford and Somerville, Massachusetts.

-We plant pollinator gardens.
-Collectively, our three gardens support over 115 species of pollinators throughout their life cycles.
+We plant and maintain pollinator gardens.
+Collectively, our five gardens support over 115 species of pollinators throughout their life cycles.
 We prioritize plants with diverse flower size, shape, and bloom times to support as many pollinators as possible, demonstrating that pollinator gardens can be both attractive and ecologically relevant.
-During the summer, we survey gardens on and off campus to document which pollinators live around us.
+Over past summers, we have surveyed gardens on and off campus to document which pollinators live around us.
+Our current efforts are focused on maintaining these spaces, ensuring the gardens are cared for in a way that prioritizes pollinator use.

 A common eastern bumble bee perches on goldenrod in our campus gardens

 We educate community members.
 Our gardens bring nature closer to home and contain interpretive signage, giving as many community members as possible the opportunity to observe and interact with insect pollinators.
-For those more acutely interested in pollinators, we offer guided Pollinator Safaris interactive workshops, outreach days, and informational handouts.
-Our programming is always free and open to all.
+For those more acutely interested in pollinators, we offer resources on our website, including informational handouts.
 We want to give community members the knowledge, capacity, and resources to support pollinators on their own.
+Starting fall of 2024, undergraduates in TPI will be focusing more on the immediate Tufts community, providing education about our campus gardens and hosting informational tables at Tufts events.
+Community members outside of the university can expect free native seeds as our Little Free Seed Library continues to get restocked.